synersignart/ardupilot-4.7.0/README.md

           ./waf blimp
           ./waf antennatracker

+if your controller needs a bootloader creation
+Please Run Tools/script/build_bootloaders MatekH743

 Cleaning

 If there have been updates to some git submodules you may need to do a full clean build.
 To do that use: